appacitive/builder-docs/server/ios/samples/todo/index.md

     }
 }```

-In the above code, we simply check the button that the user has tapped among the three buttons on the login view viz. login, signup and forgot password.
+In the above code, we simply check the button that the user has tapped among the three buttons on the login view i.e. the login, sign-up and forgot password buttons.
 Then based on the button press we validate if he has entered all the required fields.
-If all validation checks pass then based on the button the user has pressed, we perform the appropriate opertaion.
+If all validation checks pass then based on the button the user has pressed, we perform the appropriate operation.
 For the login we use the `+[APUser authenticateUserWithUserName:password:successHandler:failureHandler:]` method.
 For sign-up, we create a new user and use the `-[APUser  createUserWithSuccessHandler:failureHandler:]` method to create a new user and on success we use the above mentioned `+[APUser authenticateUserWithUserName:password:successHandler:failureHandler:]` method to authenticate the new user and log him in to the app.
 In case the user has tapped the forgot password button then we use the `+[APUser sendResetPasswordEmailForUSerWithUsername:withSubject:]` method to send a reset password email to the user's registered email address.

-## IMPLEMENTING TODO LIST
+#### 3.4.
+Implementing the todo list

 Next, open the ViewController.m file and replace the `logoutButtonTapped` with the following code.